 A New Era for Women

-Seven years later, in 1972, the U.S. Supreme Court struck down a Massachusetts statute that banned the distribution of contraceptives to unmarried people in Eisenstadt v.
+Seven years later, in 1972, the U.S. Supreme Court struck down a Massachusetts law that banned the distribution of contraceptives to unmarried people in Eisenstadt v.
 Baird.
 So by the early 70s anyone — single or married — was allowed to get birth control from their doctor.

 In 1970, Title X of the Public Health Services Act became law.
 It established public funding for family planning and sex education programs in the U.S. That meant Planned Parenthood and other reproductive health organizations were able to provide birth control and sex education services for more people, especially in low-income communities.
 To this day, Title X funding is critical to accessing sexual and reproductive health care.